qualiu/msr/tools/readme.txt

 Example-2/3 are same: get unique(-u) lines in file and show each percentage(-p) with order.

 Return value/Exit code(%ERRORLEVEL%) = matched line/key count in {first file/pipe} or {mutual intersection}.
-But if Return value = 0 and caught errors, will set return value = -1 (probably 255 on Linux/MacOS which changed by shells like bash).
+But if return value = 0 and caught errors, will exit with return value = -1 (probably 255 on Linux/MacOS or 127 on MinGW which changed by shells like bash).
 All error messages will be output to stderr.
 You can redirect them to stdout by appending 2>&1 to your command line.

 Useful options: -H 20 -J, -H 0, -T 3, -k 30, -K 33.33, -T -1, -M, -S, -PAC, -i -u, -iuw, -iuwa, -ip, -ipa, -ipdw, -ium, iumw, -iwn, -im, -imw, -ipdPAC